hkawanishi/hkawanishi_old_website/_posts/2015-12-06-week-5-adding-validations-to-lessons-and-sections.markdown

 {% endraw %}
 {% endhighlight %}

-If a teacher did not enter a tilte or a subtitle of a lesson, this page was displayed along with a link to go back to the course page.
-I also made a minor change to master.css.scss to make the words "title" and "subtitle" in red color.
+If a teacher doesn't enter a title or a subtitle of a lesson, this page is displayed along with a link to go back to the course page.
+I also made a minor change to master.css.scss to make the words "title" and "subtitle" appear in red color.

 {% highlight css %}
 .entryvalidation {